stock2shop/connector/readme.md

 - PHP version 8.1
 - Use strict types `declare(strict_types=1);`
-- Use PSR12 standards
+- Use PSR-12 standards
-- Setup php-cs-fixer in your IDE to enforce coding standards
+- Setup `php-cs-fixer` in your IDE to enforce coding standards

 ***
 ## Demo API Build